aduh95/facturier/README.md

 - a `biller.toml` containing data regarding your company (see [sample](./biller-sample.toml) for reference).
-- a `invoice.toml` containing the draft of your invoice (see [sample](./bill-sample.toml) for reference).
+- a `yourclient-draft.toml` containing the draft of your invoice (see [sample](./bill-sample.toml) for reference).
 - a `.git` folder (I.E.: it should be a git repo).